VlastaKoudelka/EROs/README.md

 ####Store your results:

-Output date are stored into an array of structures:
+Output data are stored into an array of structures:

 ```MATLAB
 subject(1)